Louise-Ryan/GENE-FAM/README.md

 <li> <b>Augustus options and parameters:</b> </li> </p>

-If you want to predict any new, unannotated, hits with augustus, set this to "yes".
+If you want to predict any new, unannotated, hits with augustus, set the $predict_new_hits variable on line 48 to "yes".
 If augustus is not installed, set this as "no":
 ```
 $predict_new_hits = "yes"; #Line 48
 ```
 </p>

-If using augustus, this is the species that augustus is trained on.
-Set your closely related species here:
+If using augustus, the $augustus_species variable corresponds to the species that augustus is trained on.
+Please set your closely related augustus species on line 49.
+For list of available species, please visit the augustus page linked here: https://github.com/Gaius-Augustus/Augustus/blob/master/docs/RUNNING-AUGUSTUS.md .
 ```
 $augustus_species = "arabidopsis"; #Line 49
 ```
 </p>

-If using augustus, this is the minimum identity required for alignment with a reference receptor to be used to generate prediction hints:
+If using augustus, the $minidentity variable specifies the minimum identity required a reference receptor to be used to generate prediction hints.
+To specify this parameter, please adjust the $minidentity parameter on line 50 as follows.
+Note that this value is a percentage, and hence should set as a number between 0 and 100.
 ```
 $minidentity = 60; #Line 50
 ```
-If using augustus, this is the number of sequences from the reference file used to generate hints.
+If using augustus, the $number_hints option specifies the number of sequences from the reference file that are used to generate hints.
+For each hit, BLAT is used to identify the top 'n' hits from the reference file.
 This can either be set to a number greater than 0, or to "all" if you wish to use the entire reference file.
 ```
 my $number_hints = "all";  #Line 51
 ```
 </p>

 If using augsutus, you can chose to append the mined NCBI sequences from each query species to the reference file to guide gene prediction.
-If you wish to do this, set the following variable to "yes".
-Otherwise this should be set to "no".
+If you wish to do this, set the $append_query variable on line 52 to "yes".
+Otherwise, this should be set to "no".
 ```
 my $append_query = "no"; #Line 52
 ```
 </p>

-If new hits are predicted with augustus, they will be labelled with a prefix set using the following variable.
-For example, if this is set to "Hit", new opredictions will be labelled as "Hit1, Hit2 ...etc.".
+If new hits are predicted with augustus, they will be labelled with a prefix defined using the $hit_prefix variable on line 53.
+For example, if this variable is set to "Hit", new predictions will be labelled as "Hit1, Hit2 ...etc.".
 This can be adjusted to suit the use-case.
 ```
 my $hit_prefix = "Hit"; #Line 53
 ```
 </p>

 New augutsus predictions are checked to ensure that the hmmer identified region is retained in the prediction.
-The following parameter specifies the percentage of the hmmer identified region must be retained in the prediction to be considered valid.
+The $domain_cover_threshold parameter on line 54 specifies the percentage of the hmmer identified region that must be retained in the prediction to be considered valid.
 This number should be between 0 and 1.
 ```
 my $domain_cover_threshold = 0.9; #Line 54
 ```

 </p>

-Augustus predictions are also scanned again using HMMER to ensure the domain is present.
+Each new augustus prediction is scanned using HMMER to ensure that the prediction is valid.
 This HMM filter can use either the protein profile HMM or the nucleotide profile HMM.
-To select either option, specify the below variable as "protein" or "nucleotide".
+To select either option, specify the $hmm_filter_type variable on line 55 as either "protein" or "nucleotide".
 ```
 my $hmm_filter_type = "protein"; #Line 55
 ```